Ecological-Complexity-Lab/infomap_ecology_package/docs/installation.md

 ## Install Infomap
+We use Infomap version 1.x as a stand-alone file.
+Future versions (or a different package) will integrate Infomap directly intro R.

+## MacOS / Linux
-We use Infomap version 1 as a stand-alone file.
-Future versions (or a different package) will integrate Infomap directly intro R. On Linux/MacOs, you can install Infomap via the `install_infomap` function in the package (see next section), or follow the instructions on how to download, install and use Infomap in [https://www.mapequation.org](https://www.mapequation.org).
+On Linux/MacOs, you can install Infomap via the `install_infomap` function in the package (see below), or follow the instructions on how to download, install and use Infomap in [https://www.mapequation.org](https://www.mapequation.org).
+If on a macOS you get the error `fatal error: 'omp.h' file not found` Try using HomeBrew to install libomp: `brew install llvm libomp`.

-For Windows, try this:
+## Windows
 1. Install  miniconda Python 3 from here: https://docs.conda.io/en/latest/miniconda.html.
 You may also need Visual Studio (https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017).
 If so, choose Workload: Desktop Development with C++.
 2. Open the miniconda prompt or Windows' powershell.
 3. type: `pip install infomap`.